First,

 applications based on the techniques of Praying Mantis.

-About 1 Hour, See Main VCD page for prices, Chinese Only
+VCD#241 Two-Handed Sword About 1 Hour, VCD pricing, Chinese Only

 One